elifesciences/api-raml/adr/0003-use-raml-annotation-deprecated.md

 It is not possible to deploy different services atomically so that a new version can be switched on in a short time frame.
 The changes needed have to be propagated to both clients and servers.

+We add `Warning` headers to responses that are using an old version.

 ## Decision

 We will annotate with `@deprecated` API versions that are not served by default anymore, whenever a new version is added.